The Ultimate Travel Guide to Charleston, South Carolina

 Shopping on King Street

 Oh, King Street.
-The beautiful street where my wallet goes to cry.
 This expansive shopping area is one of the very best in the world – and has everything from big brands to small and super stylish women’s shops and Charleston men’s boutiques full of beautifully-curated collections.
 You can’t go wrong spending a day shopping on, or just strolling down, King Street.
+Also, every second Sunday of the month, they close the street down to cars and it’s pedestrians only – such a fun shopping day!

 Rainbow Row